Today the headlines read, “High Lead Levels in Michigan Kids” as if it was only just discovered.

 The problem is two-fold, 1) the failure of government scientists to acknowledge a problem, 2) failure of agencies like the EPA to do their job to protect Public Health.
 Marc Edwards, the Virginia Tech civil engineering professor who helped expose the Flint water crisis says, “pressures put on academics to secure funding are forcing scientists to abandon work done in the public interest and that similar financial motives are causing government science agencies to ignore inconvenient truths—like high levels of lead in public drinking water.”

 Government-sanctioned news uses fear porn and uncertainty to trigger an emotional response.
-It is that e-motion (energy in motion) that they use to control our thoughts and actions.
-And it’s also that emotion they use to drain us from thinking for ourselves.
+It is that emotion used to control thoughts and actions.
+And it’s also that emotion used to drain people from thinking for themselves.

 Solutions to Industry-Created Problems